Business - EU exit information

 Trader Support Service

-At the end of the transition period, when the Northern Ireland Protocol comes into force, there are changes to the way goods move between Great Britain and NI.
+Since the end of the transition period, the way goods move between Great Britain and NI has changed.

 The UK government has launched a Trader Support Service (TSS) to help businesses affected by this.